sourcemeta/learnjsonschema.com/content/2020-12/applicator/prefixItems.markdown

 number of subschemas that were evaluated against the array instance is reported using annotations.

-Array items outside the range described by the `prefixItems` keyword will be evaluated against the [`items`]({{< ref "2020-12/applicator/items" >}}) keyword, if present.
+Array items outside the range described by the `prefixItems` keyword is evaluated against the [`items`]({{< ref "2020-12/applicator/items" >}}) keyword, if present.